thedevdojo/wave/wave/docs/features/blog.md

 # Blog

-In order to grow your SAAS you will need a blog to write about relevant content.
-This will help your business grow and get free organic traffic.
+An easy way to get traffic to your SaaS is to have a blog.
+When you write about relevant content related to your SaaS you will widen your net of getting new users to signup for on your app.

-In this section you will learn about the blogging platform that comes along with Wave.
+In this section you will learn about the blogging feature that comes along with Wave.

 - [Blog](#blog)
     - [Your Blog](#your-blog)